dm18/node-twinkle/README.md

 This is an Unofficial code, with no warranty or support, use at your own risk.

-I am in no way associated with Tinkly, and or LedWorks S.R.L.
+I am in no way associated with Twinkly, and or LedWorks S.R.L.
-Tinkly & LedWorks S.R.L. belong to their associated copyright owners.
+Twinkly & LedWorks S.R.L. belong to their associated copyright owners.

 ### How to use